 But a new college graduate’s average salary is actually slightly less than that of a migrant manual laborer.
 According to a 2014 Peking University survey, students graduating across China earn an average 2,443 RMB ($390) per month, while the average monthly salary for migrant workers in the same year was 2,864 RMB ($457) (link in Chinese).
 Last year, my generation was dubbed the ”Boomerang Kids,” by a Wall Street Journal article, for the one-in-three new graduates who still come back to their parents for basic financial support.

-A new college graduate’s average salary is slightly less than that of a migrant manual laborer.
 In many rural areas, those who left home to work or study are still expected to finance new houses for their families in their native villages: proof that they are working hard in the city.
 And if you’re pursuing a college degree, then you’re not just expected to send money home—you’re also supposed to settle in the city, an increasingly difficult feat due to high real-estate prices.

 Mustering the funds (at least $8,000) to build a new house back in your home village isn’t easy for either recent grads or migrant workers, but everyone tries to do it.
 Since my last visit in 2013, a few dozen new three- or four-story houses have been erected, and my parents also want money to tear down our own old house and build a new one.
 But neither my brother nor myself can afford it, yet.